 And has hearts, sparkles, rainbows & cheese as that sounds, it’s so true.
 Amongst the chaos that STILL exists in our blended family life, I am so freaking grateful for the life that I have.
 Even in the midst of dealing with hormonal tween-age behavior, I dig REAL deep and make the decision to be grateful that I have a stepchild that is teaching me a whole new level of patience.
 When my daughter bawls her eyes out at the door when her brothers and sister leave to go to their Moms, instead of resenting this family dynamic, I am thankful for the one-on-one time.

-When shit really hits the fan in our stepfamily world I am so grateful that I have a girlfriend down the road who gets me and will have a glass of wine or five on a random Wednesday night!
+When it really hits the fan in our stepfamily world I am so grateful that I have a girlfriend down the road who gets me and will have a glass of wine or five on a random Wednesday night!

-In all seriousness though, I don’t dwell on the bullshit like I used to.
+In all seriousness though, I don’t dwell on the BS like I used to.
 So it’s not at the forefront of my mind.
 I focus on the great things in my life and really try to find the positive in a situation, even when I have to dig really really really really deep to find it!
 To sum up this rant I’m going to share the 5 things that I am grateful this whole stepmom gig has taught me!

 1. I’m grateful that being a stepmom has taught me that sometimes it’s best to just keep your mouth shut